navinlabcode/copykit/copykit_workflow.md

     ## Plotting heatmap.

     ## Your dataset has: 1442 Cells.
 Plotting heatmap may take a long time with large number of cells.
-Set number of threads with n_threads for parallel processing if possible to speed up.
+    ##  Set number of threads with n_threads for parallel processing if possible to speed up.

+    ## Using 20 cores.

     ## Loading required namespace: Cairo